mauserzjeh/controller/README.md

 	// Create a controller
 	c := controller.New(
-		controller.Workers(1000),         // If omitted the minimum default workers is 1 controller.BufferedQueue(100000), // If omitted or 0 is given, then the queue is unbuffered )
+		controller.Workers(1000),         // If omitted, then the minimum default workers is 1 controller.BufferedQueue(100000), // If omitted or 0 is given, then the queue is unbuffered )